 Our third set of results concerns the level of pay.
 We first ask what determines the pay of a new CEO.
 Both directors and investors view CEO ability as most important.
-Unexpectedly, pay at peer firms is seen as more important than the new CEO's actual outside options, such as pay at her prior firm and at other firms she could move to.
-One explanation, supported by the free-text fields and interviews, is that peer compensation matters not only because it determines the CEO's alternatives, but also because it is a reference point she uses to assess whether her pay is fair.
+Unexpectedly, pay at peer firms is more important than the new CEO's actual outside options, such as pay at her prior firm and at other firms she could move to.
+One explanation, supported by the free-text fields and interviews, is that peer pay matters because it is a reference point she uses to assess whether her pay is fair.